Whoopi Goldberg Rages At Meghan McCain, Shocking Her ‘View’ Co-Hosts

 The tension was thick in the room at that point, and McCain gave up trying to speak.
 She rolled her eyes and threw her hands up in resignation.

-Behar continued the conversation at that point, saying that she heartened by the fact that the Republican party was finally standing up against Trump’s excesses, but felt that they should have done it sooner when the president decided to put children in cages and separate them from their parents at the border.
+Behar continued the conversation at that point, saying that she was heartened by the fact that the Republican party was finally standing up to Trump’s excesses, but she felt that they should have done it sooner when the president decided to put children in cages and separate them from their parents at the border.

-McCain tried to weigh in again, saying that Syria was an incredibly important topic and something that future generations would be dealing with and that could have long-term repercussions for Europe and the rest of the world.
+McCain tried to weigh in again, saying that Syria was an incredibly important topic and something that future generations would be dealing with.
+She said it could have long-term repercussions for Europe and the rest of the world.

 The conversation began boiling over once again when Goldberg jumped in to tell people that the conversation was over and they were moving on.